 Additional Commands for Kodi on Linux Mint 21 or 20

-To check for updates and install them, including any updates for Kodi, run the following command in the terminal:
+To check for and install updates, including those for Kodi, use the command:

 sudo apt update && sudo apt upgrade